Originally posted 2022-03-29 18:55:44.

 The Aviation Museum Sharjah

-Historical Attractions in Sharjah
+Historical Places to Visit in Sharjah

 Being a proudly cultural city, There are plenty of historical places in Sharjah.
 Listed below are few, so you enjoy the best of Sharjah.